LedgerHQ/ledger-live/apps/cli/README.md

-     --sourceValidator <String>: for redelegate, add a source validator --cosmosValidator <String>: address of recipient validator that will receive the delegate --cosmosAmountValidator <String>: Amount that the validator will receive --tokenId <String>       : determine the tokenId of an NFT (related to the --colection) --gasPrice <String>      : how much gasPrice. default is 2gwei. (example format: 2gwei, 0.000001eth, in wei if no unit precised)
+     --sourceValidator <String>: for redelegate, add a source validator --cosmosValidator <String>: address of recipient validator that will receive the delegate --cosmosAmountValidator <String>: Amount that the validator will receive --tokenId <String>       : determine the tokenId of an NFT (related to the --collection) --gasPrice <String>      : how much gasPrice. default is 2gwei. (example format: 2gwei, 0.000001eth, in wei if no unit precised)
      --nonce <String>         : set a nonce for this transaction --data <String>          : set the transaction data to use for signing the ETH transaction